- Club Tweet

 Grace is telling the truth isn’t she?
 You didn’t ask did you.

 You’re God damn right I didn’t.
 Do you have any idea what it’s like to have a penis?
 It’s like your life is going perfectly fine when one day puberty hits and suddenly every waking moment of your life is controlled by this unquenchable monster between your legs.
 Now I know a lot of women hear that and think well I have urges too.
 Bullshit.
 Women don’t cat call on the off chance that the random person from across the street might really want to have sex.
 Women don’t wake up with explainable and uncontrollable morning wood on the morning of their fathers funeral.
-Women don’t furiously masturbate to Jessica Rabbit cartoon pornography.
+Women don’t furiously rub one out to Jessica Rabbit cartoon pornography.
 But I can guarantee you that every man in this room has at the very minimum done at least one of those things.

 There is a split reaction from the men in the crowd.
 Some nod in wholehearted approval.
 Others scrunch their faces in utter confusion.
 One man who looks like he’s sitting to his significant other just smiles sheepishly.